 Just across the street from the school on the second floor of the fire station, the Springfield Public Library housed their collection of books on metal shelving.
 My dad would drive my sister and I over to the library, and we selected carefully as a borrower could only check out three books at a time.
 I had a tendency to find my favorites and repeatedly take those out.

 For my first grade placement, the school assigned me to Dorcas Symon’s class.
 Miss Symon, a bespectacled young woman with wavy red hair and fair complexion, had ancestral roots in Scotland, like my mom, Mary, who was born near Glasgow.
 If you approached Miss Symon with a complaint, she would gesture hand motions, gentle caresses of the cheek, to this Scottish poem:

 Cock up the little ears

 Away with Ye!

 For a couple of years, I took ballet and tap dance classes held at the Old Central School, the small stone schoolhouse on Saxer Avenue.
-All the girls wore black leotard, but Mom said that my zippered one-piece, white-and-green-stripped shorts would do.
+All the girls wore a black leotard, but Mom said that my zippered one-piece, white-and-green-stripped shorts would do.
 It was difficult, however, to feel like a ballerina without the proper attire, but I understood mom’s logic that my shorts would work for practice sessions.
 I had to make up my mind in the second year whether to take part in the culminating event, a recital based on Peter Pan, which also meant paying an extra fee.
 The dance instructor decided that she would play Peter Pan, and relegated me to the role of one of the lost boys.
 The idea that the instructor won the lead and managed the selection process struck me as being unfair.
-My level of dance skills did not cross my mind.
+My level of dance skills did not cross my mind as being a mitigating factor.
 I decided not to continue with the lessons.